-- Make sure you submit correctly formatted invoice.
-The majority of limited company contractors are VAT registered, and must include certain types of information to make an invoice legitimate.
-This includes: a unique, sequential invoice number, your company and the client’s company details, any relevant reference numbers (PO / VAT Registration No.), a description of the services being provided, the net, gross and VAT amounts.
+- Make sure you submit a correctly formatted invoice.
+The majority of limited company contractors are VAT registered and must include certain types of information to make an invoice legitimate.
+This includes a unique, sequential invoice number, your company and the client’s company details, any relevant reference numbers (PO / VAT Registration No.), a description of the services being provided, the net, gross and VAT amounts.

 - Consider investing in online accounts software.
 Products like FreeAgent keep track of all your accounts and tax deadlines, and you will be able to see the payment status of all your outstanding invoices – enabling you to chase late payers more efficiently.

 - All firms have the right to charge interest on late payments, under the terms of the Late Payment of Commercial Debts (Interest) Act 1998, and the more recent EU Late Payment Directive (2013).
 You can charge interest at the rate of 8% above the prevailing Bank Rate (0.5% in May 2016).
 You are also allowed to charge for reasonable ‘debt recovery costs’ as well as interest on any outstanding invoices.
 Many contractors and other small firms are understandably reluctant to charge interest in case they upset their clients, however, it is your legal right to do so.